-JOUR 2500 Journalism Newspaper Seminar A practicum for students involved in newspaper production.
+JOUR 2500 Journalism Newspaper Seminar 1-0-1 to 2-0-2 A practicum for students involved in newspaper production.
 Content, editing, and production (traditional and electronic) will be addressed.
 In order to register for two hours, students must have already completed one semester of JOUR 2500.
 May be repeated for credit.

-JOUR 2510 Journalism Newsletter Seminar
+JOUR 2510 Journalism Newsletter Seminar 1-0-1

 A practicum for students involved in the production of newsletters.
 Content, editing, and production (traditional and electronic) will be addressed.
 May be repeated for credit.
-3-0-3

-JOUR 3080 Grammar and Editing
+JOUR 3080 Editing for Publications

-Also offered as ENGL 3080.
-Prerequisite: ENGL 2110 or 2110H, 2120 or 2120H, 2130 or 2130H, 2060, or 2140.
-An intensive review of grammar and usage as well as an introduction to the purposes, practices, and techniques of editing standard English.
-The grammar section of the course will cover such topics as parts of speech and their uses, sentence elements and their effective uses, agreement, punctuation, and parallelism.
-Students will also be taught fundamental approaches to editing and the practical application of editing techniques.
+Prerequisite: ENGL 2110 or 2110H, 2120 or 2120H, 2130 or 2130H, or 2080.
+A study of the theory and practice of editing for publications.
+Topics include grammar and usage as well as practical rhetorical analysis to ensure effective communication.
+Students will be taught fundamental approaches to editing and the practical editing techniques.